 - Track 16-7Social worker

 Psychotherapy is often used either alone or in combination with medications to treat mental illnesses.
 Nowadays extraordinary advances have been made in the treatment of mental illness.
 Treatment methods for psychiatric disorders can be differentiated as either somatic or psychotherapeutic.
-We will be discussing about somatic treatments including drugs, electroconvulsive therapy, and deep brain stimulation such as Transcranial magnetic stimulation therapy on psychotherapeutic treatments including psychotherapy, behavior therapy techniques such as Dialectical behavior therapy, hypnotherapy and mindfulness-based therapies.
+We will be discussing about somatic treatments including drugs, electroconvulsive therapy, and deep brain stimulation such as Transcranial magnetic stimulation therapy on psychotherapeutic treatments including psychotherapy, behavior therapy techniques such as Dialectrical behavior therapy, hypnotherapy and mindfulness-based therapies.

 - Track 17-1Botulinum toxin: An emerging therapeutic towards treatment of depression